gastonreif/Heritage-avionics-package/readme.txt

 -some ATC Heritage sounds for Concorde
 -enhanced 8.33kHz radio on COM1 and COM2 and correct frequency range

-PREMIUM content information:
-This package has changed to freemium concept, which means if you want access to unique features you need new LUA core file.
-Use Paypal link above.
-After donation of 20 EUR you will become registered user and to your email address will be sent (usually within 24h) that new LUA file with some instructions and new Users Manual for extra features.
-If you are OK with basic features ignore this and enjoy the Heritage avionics package upgrade with X-Plane 12 compatibility.

 Description:
-This is community mod for Concorde FXP 3.12.
-It focuses into deeper system functions and adds missing features.
+This is community mod for Concorde FXP 2.01.
+It focuses into deeper system functions and add missing features.
 All gauges are now working at Engineer's panel.
 Every system is now modeled, some fire, icing and undercarriage tests are not.
 Cabin pressurization is now in manual mode, you have to set desired cabin altitude and cabin rate, system will pressurize the cabin.
 Oxygen system for cca 20 minutes is available from breathing masks in case of emergency from hypoxia or blackout.